pran-7-5/eco_style/README.md

 Ban public chairs, seats from cement plastic stone metal by wood only

+Ban glass items

+Fans can be made with flax fiber why metal and plastic.

+Stop building statues...
+Planet doesn't even like a stone to be picked up

+Stop building dams.

 wheat, rice, pulses can be bought only. rest grow on your own.

 gov has no buisness in buisness. convert all gov manufacturing and service to private